glycodynamics/Tutorial-Glycoprotein-MD/README.md

 — Step 1: Choose file protein.pdb, then click continue.

-— Step 2: Change Disulfide Bonds, Histidine Protonation	and other options if needed.
+— Step 2: Change Disulfide Bonds, Histidine Protonation, and other options if needed.

-— Step 3: To attach glycan, select the oligosaccharide library → High Mannose Oligosaccharides →  Select apropriate N-glycan
+— Step 3: To attach glycan, select the oligosaccharide library → High Mannose Oligosaccharides →  Select appropriate N-glycan

-— Step 4: Click on 'Add glycan to glycosylation sites'- selct residue number 39 N-linging section → Continue
+— Step 4: Click on 'Add glycan to glycosylation sites'- select residue number 39 N-linking section → Continue

 — Step 3: Click on Options; Choose Solvate Structures to Yes, Choose the shape of the solvent box: Rectangular/Cubic and Size of the solvent buffer: 11 Angstrom → Save and Continue

 — Step 3: Download current structure.
-It will take a couple of minutes to build requested structure.
+It will take a couple of minutes to build the requested structure.

-— Download glycam.tar.gz into your locam computer
+— Download glycam.tar.gz into your local computer

-— and copy glycam.tar.gz file to 01.PREP direcotry in fucose computer.
+— and copy glycam.tar.gz file to 01.PREP directory in fucose computer.

 #### 3. Equilibration of the solvated glycoprotein system: